CALSTAR: Medical operations

 Each CALSTAR flight crew is staffed with two registered nurses.
 CALSTAR flight nurses must achieve and maintain Certified Flight Registered Nurse (CFRN), Critical Care Registered Nurse (CCRN), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) certifications.

 CALSTAR flight nurses deliver care under the medical control provided by CALSTAR's medical director, in accordance with the California Nurse's Practice Act of 1974 and specific company procedures and protocols.
-All medical care provided by CALSTAR comes under scrutiny from the organization's quality assurance/quality improvement program, which is protected under Section 1157.5 of the California Evidence Code.
+All medical care provided by CALSTAR is held under scrutiny from the organization's quality assurance/quality improvement program, which is protected under Section 1157.5 of the California Evidence Code.

 Since 2001, CALSTAR has been fully accredited by the Commission on Accreditation of Medical Transport Systems (CAMTS), which acknowledges excellence in patient care, safety, and education.
 Accreditation must be maintained through rigorous evaluation every three years.

 Accomplishments

 In 2009, CALSTAR completed a six-year project to retrofit its fleet of Eurocopter BO-105 LS aircraft with upgraded Rolls-Royce 250-C30P model engines, an enhancement designed to improve safety while significantly reducing emissions and operating costs.
 The FAA granted CALSTAR a Supplemental Type Certificate (STC) approving the engine retrofit for the entire BO-105 LS fleet nationwide.

 CALSTAR worked closely on the project with Rolls-Royce, as well as Steve Fossett.
-Fossett, a renown businessman and adventurer, had selected the BO-105 LS for an endurance record he was hoping to set.
-He was so interested in the C30P engine upgrade that he lent CALSTAR his personal aircraft to conduct all of the required flight testings.
-The retrofitted BO-105 LS was later nicknamed the “Fossett Special.”
+Fossett, a businessman and adventurer, had selected the BO-105 LS for an endurance record he was hoping to set.
+He was so interested in the C30P engine upgrade that he lent CALSTAR his personal aircraft to conduct all of the required flight testing.
+The retrofitted BO-105 LS was later nicknamed the "Fossett Special."

 CALSTAR also received FAA approval in 2009 for the first three helicopters Wide Area Augmentation System (WAAS) GPS approach procedures in the world.
 The WAAS procedures were developed by Hickok & Associates, who have since implemented additional helicopter WAAS approaches for air medical providers throughout the United States, Europe and Asia.